ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Validation: Review the call stack and ensure the method is being called appropriately.
    - Status: To be investigated if Hypotheses 1 and 2 don't resolve the issue.

-4. Inconsistent Shakespearean Mode Tracking (Low Likelihood)
+4. Inconsistent Shakespearean Mode Tracking (Medium Likelihood)
    - The issue might be related to inconsistent tracking of Shakespearean mode.
    - Validation: Review the Shakespearean mode setting and checking throughout the class.
-   - Status: To be investigated if other hypotheses don't fully resolve the issue.
+   - Status: To be investigated alongside Hypothesis 1.

 ## Implementation Plan